HGWright/QA-Practical-Project/README.md

 * VSCode for Programming
 * Git for Version Control
 * Jenkins for CI server
-* Pytest automated with Jankins for Testing
+* Pytest automated with Jenkins for Testing
 * Docker Compose for Build and Push
 * Ansible for Configuration
 * Docker Swarm deployed my Jenkins to Deploy